asyncapi/website/content/blog/automated-releases.md

 #### Bump version in package.json

-A common practice is that once during release you bump package version in `package.json`, you should also commit the modified file to release branch.
-It is all fine but good practices in the project are:
+A common practice is that once during release you bump package version in `package.json`, you should also push the modified file to release branch.
+Be aware though that good practices in the project are:

-- Do not commit directly to the release branch, all changes should go through pull requests with proper peer review.
+- Do not commit directly to the release branch.
+All changes should go through pull requests with proper peer review.
-- Branches should have basic protection enabled, simple rules that will block pull request before it is merged.
+- Branches should have basic protection enabled.
+There should be simple rules that block pull request before it is merged.

-Release workflow instead of committing to the release branch, should commit to a new branch and create a pull request.
-Seems like an overhead? no, you can also automate it, just read further.
+Release workflow instead of pushing directly to the release branch, should commit to a new branch and create a pull request.
+Seems like an overhead? no, you can also automate it.
+Just keep on reading.

 ```yaml
 - name: Create Pull Request with updated package files